Lesson 1: Focus on the Tableau

 Our Conclusion

 Do not only focus on filling the foundation as fast as possible, and instead, maintain a certain level of flexibility in the tableau.
 You should have fewer problems freeing face-down cards, which in turn means empty panels.
 And empty panels can absorb King, which makes the game go smoothly for you!
-By the way, a completely sorted tableau will automatically and quickly make its way to the foundation at the Solitaire Palace.
+By the way, a completely sorted tableau will automatically and quickly make its way to the foundation at the list of Solitaire Lessons.